PurpleKaz81/omens-interview/project1/README.md

 ### Purpose

 This is a simple Rails app created for an interview process with Omens.
-The idea is to consume an API and display the results in JSON while filtering the array hash through one key-value only.

 ### Installation